Table of Contents

-Compound movements are exercises that engage multiple joints and muscle groups.
-These movements are more effective in building muscle mass than isolation movements.
-Movements like the squat, the bench press, and the row should be the centerpieces of your routine.
+Compound movements are exercises that engage multiple joints and muscle groups and as such, are the most effective tools for packing on size and strength.
+Movements like the squat, bench press, deadlift, row, and overhead press should be the centerpieces of your routine.

-According to Justin Roethlingshoefer, a strength and conditioning coach for the NHL’s Anaheim Ducks, another way to effectively build muscle is to increase your muscles’ time under tension.
+According to Justin Roethlingshoefer, a strength and conditioning coach for the NHL’s Anaheim Ducks, another way to effectively build muscle is to increase your muscles’ time under tension during exercise.

 Why should you perform resistance exercises to build muscle?

 It has to do with a process called muscle protein synthesis (MPS).

 Your muscles grow when the number of muscle proteins that are synthesized within your body eclipses the number that is broken down.
 Resistance exercise helps to stimulate an increase in MPS for up to 48 hours following a workout, helping to promote muscle growth and recovery.

 The right supplement stack can help increase performance

 Supplementation can be an effective way to keep your body in an elevated state of MPS when combined with exercise.

 A few supplements that have been proven effective in activating MPS and/or supporting muscle growth include: